Healthdirect Free Australian health advice you can count on.

 Resources and support

-Information in PID is available in many community languages from Health Translations Victoria.
+Stay STI Free has information about pelvic inflammatory disease (PID) available in many community languages at Health Translations Victoria.

-Better to Know is a sexual health resource for Aboriginal and Torres Strait Islander people.
-It contains information that deals with both men's and women's business.
+Visit Better to Know for sexual health information for Aboriginal and Torres Strait Islander people.

-Read more about sexual health for trans, non-binary & gender diverse people, from Alfred Health.
+Read more about sexual health for sexually and gender diverse people from Sexual Health Victoria.

 Learn more here about the development and quality assurance of healthdirect content.